-This decay can take at least five forms:
+This decay can take at least six forms:

 - Any tight restrictions will eventually be broken.
 If it was originally exclusive to female characters, expect it to come up with a flimsy reason to include male characters.
 Same goes with ethnicity, concept, etc. This can be explained by the fact that once a leader wants to include a friend, he will find a reason to include said friend.